mstefarov/fCraft/README.txt

 anything with them.
 However, if you would like to distribute whole modified copies of fCraft, please follow the MIT License terms.

-fCraft uses and bundles Devart dotConnect for MySQL, under free license.
-Full text of the Devart dotConnect for MySQL license should be included with your copy of fCraft in LICENSE.dotConnect.txt

 Original Minecraft was developed by Markus "Notch" Persson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.